lucasbaze/todocity/docs/analytics.md

 Create a new event within `analytics/events` and then use where you need it.
 Navigate to Google Tag Manager and open the preview tab.
 Connect to localhost:3000.
 After pushing to the dataLayer with your new event, you should see it in the preview mode.

 Once that works, you'll need to create a new tag / trigger combo to send the event specifically to GA4.

+## Identifying users

+The AuthListener is lazy loaded into the \_app and is used to identify a user within Sentry and within Google Analytics via the users uuid